Ballal65/Snowflake-csv-upload-with-internal-and-external-staging/README.md

 2. SnowSQL CLI installed (for internal staging).
 3. AWS Account (for external staging).

-SnowSQL is a command-line tool that helps connect to Snowflake and run queries from your local machine
+SnowSQL is a command-line tool that helps connect to Snowflake and run queries from your local machine.
 [Use this link to download SnowSQL](https://www.snowflake.com/en/developers/downloads/snowsql/)

 ## Repository Structure